|

 officer, Field-Marshal Montgomery, who rejected their appeals for clemency.

-8th of December the appeals of the others were rejected and the condemned were
+of December the appeals of the others were rejected and their death warrants

-following day to await execution, being housed in a row of tiny cells along a
+jail the following day to await execution, being housed in a row of tiny cells

-carried out at half hour intervals starting at 9.34 a.m. with Irma Grese, who
+carried out at half hour intervals starting at 9.34 a.m. with Elisabeth

-proximity of the condemned cells to the gallows, each one of them must have
+condemned cells to the gallows, each one of them must have heard the preceding

 For a detailed account of Irma Grese's case click here